dfelinto/blender-manual/constraints/transform/limit_location.rst

 :guilabel:`For Transform`
    We saw that by default, even though visually constrained, the owner can still have coordinates out of bounds (as shown by the *Transform Properties* panel).
 Well, when you enable this button, this is no longer possible - the owner's transform properties are also limited by the constraint.
-   Note however that the constraint does not directly modify the coordinates: you have to grab its owner one way or another for this to take effect…
+   Note however that the constraint does not directly modify the coordinates: you have to grab its owner one way or another for this to take effect...

 :guilabel:`Convert`
    This constraint allows you to choose in which space to evaluate its owner's transform properties.